HDF5

 hdf5::loadHdf5Ex(db,`tb,`col_4,"/smpl_numeric.h5","sint")

-• Non-SEQ in-memory partitioned table
+• Non-SEQ partitioned table in memory

 db = database("", RANGE, 0 500 1000)